sander110419/Cloud-infra-visualization/README.md

 You can view our progress and upcoming features on our [Trello board](https://trello.com/b/wuSdQR4P/cloud-visualization-project).

 ### Azure:
-We currently support about 60 Azure resources.
+We currently support about 60 Azure resourcetypes.

 ## 🚀 How to Run